York-and-Maastricht-Data-Science-Group/fairml/README.md

 11. Feel free to check and modify the generated `*.flexmi`, `*.py`, `*.ipynb` files to learn more about FairML and modify the results.

+12. Don't forget to shutdown the Docker container using the following command.
+    ```
+    docker stop fairml-jupyter
+    ```

 ## [Others](#contents)

 Some other stuff to explore.